The Bankrate promise

 - The average life expectancy of the most common type of roof (asphalt shingle) is 15 to 18 years.
 (Klaus Larsen LLC)

 - Many homeowners underestimate roof age.
 Inaccurate roof age costs home insurers $1.14 billion in lost premiums each year.
 (Verisk)

-How does roof insurance work
+How does roof insurance work?

-Roofs can be considered the frontline of defense when it comes to keeping your home and its contents safe.
-This is because they are built to withstand the elements, including sun, wind, freezing temperatures, hail, rain and more.
-However, a roof — no matter how well it is built — weakens over time, making it more vulnerable to damage.

 Repairing or replacing a roof can be costly.
+While they are built to withstand the elements, including sun, wind, freezing temperatures, hail, rain and more, a roof — no matter how well it is built — weakens over time, making it more vulnerable to damage.

-Insurance carriers will pay for the damage if it occurs due to a covered peril.
-To reduce the risk of taking on a significant damage claim, however, insurance companies may be hesitant to fully cover an older roof and may even require an inspection to confirm it is capable of withstanding the elements.
+Insurance carriers will typically pay for roof damage if it occurs due to a covered peril.
+To reduce the risk of taking on a significant damage claim, however, insurance companies may be hesitant to fully cover an older roof and may even require an inspection to confirm it is sound.

 |Actual cash value of roof